 Tensile testing equipment

-The Warsash School of Maritime Science and Engineering is host to a variety of equipment that can be used to assist in the design and construction of yacht hulls, particularly in carrying out materials testing.
+Solent's Faculty of Creative Industries, Architecture and Engineering is also host to a variety of equipment that can be used to assist in the design and construction of yacht hulls, particularly in carrying out materials testing.

 There are three pieces of tensile testing machinery within the School, which can measure the strength of various materials.
 These machines can be used for tensile, compressive and three- or four-point bending tests and has capacities of 30 and 150 Kilo Newtons.